maryjohnben/WeLoveMovies-Capstone/README.md

 # WeLoveMovies-Capstone

-This project is mainly focuses in demonstrating the skills in developing server and database using NodeJS, ExpressJS, JavaScript, PostgresSQL, ElephantSQL.
+This project mainly focuses on demonstrating the skills in developing server and database using NodeJS, ExpressJS, JavaScript, PostgresSQL, ElephantSQL.
-Both frontend and backend is deployed using Heroku.
+There is frontend portion even though project focuses on backend.
+Backend is deployed using Render.
 Feel free to checkout the application using the link below.

 **frontend is in the process of being linked with backend using Render.